Into the World

-Hence, even schools that wished to be entirely candid may have lacked the sort of of information the survey needed.
-The basis for the entire project was thus weakened, perhaps severely so.
+Hence, even schools that wished to be entirely candid may have lacked the sort of information an object survey would need.
+The basis for the entire project was thus weakened, perhaps fatally so.

-Yet another methodological fault is reflected by the 22 personal interviews conducted for the survey.
-This was a miniscule sampling.
+We should ponder a bit more over the 22 personal interviews conducted for the survey.
+As I have indicated, this was a miniscule sampling that likely tells us little or nothing.
 Moreover, it was almost surely a skewed sampling, giving inordinate weight to the views of a few chosen individuals questioned by biased interlocutors.
 Although the overall survey spanned 39 Waldorf high schools, interviewees were selected from just seven schools.
 Moreover, the schools themselves (interested parties) selected the alumni to be interviewed , and the questioning in 20 cases was done by just one individual, who was deeply imbedded in the Waldorf movement.
 In the other two interviews, she was assisted by another deeply imbedded Waldorf partisan:

 "Several interviewees were referred to us by their graduating schools, others were approached directly by the interviewer, Connie Stokes, who was assisted in two interviews by Liz Beaven.
 Both women are veteran Waldorf teachers, school administrators, and parents of Waldorf alumni.
 They relied on their professional and personal networks to locate some of the interviewees."